unknown321/wampy/MAKING_OF.md

 Delivering software to user without testing, especially GUI software (see [java.md](./angry_about/java.md)), is an insult to user.

-Start wampy, play music, wait for it to crash.
+Start Wampy, play music, wait for it to crash.
 Of course, it crashed.

 There was a memory leak on each skin change - not all textures were unloaded.